 If you would like to support your long term health and vitality, then its time that you start adding more raw foods into your daily eating plan.
 Join in the green smoothie challenge to enjoy one green smoothie daily that will help you top up your live enzymes, your leafy greens and your 5 a day (which should be 7-9 veggies a day, 2-3 fruits)

 Every year the Environmental Working Group puts out a report that lists the produce highest in pesticides (up to 20) which they call the Dirty Dozen.
-These foods have been subjected to harmful pesticides, herbicides and other toxins that can lead to cancer, neurological damage and lower IQ in children (1, 2) .
+These foods have been subjected to harmful pesticides, herbicides and other toxins that can lead to acute and chronic conditions (1, 2) .
 They are best bought organic to lower your risk of exposure and to help prevent unwanted health concerns later in life.

-The other list they put out is called the Clean Fifteen which provides consumers with a list of foods that are safer to buy and not sprayed as much with chemicals.
+The other list the EWG puts out is called the Clean Fifteen which provides consumers with a list of foods that are safer to buy and not sprayed as much with chemicals.

 These two lists give consumers the ability to choose their food for better health and for those on a budget to know when they should consider buying organic produce rather then the standard crops.
 The most economical way to purchase seasonal organic produce is through a box scheme.
 There are so many in and around the Witney area that you wouldn't find it that difficult to make the switch.
 Here is the updated list as of May 2019. (based on US Crops - many of which are similar in the UK & EU)